fieldtrip/website/tutorial/epilepsy.md

 now partially seizure free.
 {% include markup/end %}

 The data analysis for this subject shows multiple maxima in the kurtosis, and a complex pattern of epileptiform spikes.
 Due to the complexity of the clinical case, we will not present results here, but we will report on some details.
-The data is available from [out FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy).
+The data is available from [our FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy).

 #### Analysis of the CTF dataset